2 mobile screens side by side, 1 screen showing the Singpass home screen, the other title My Profile

 Leading and conducting qualitative research

-Synthesising our findings and mapping out insights
+Synthesising findings, mapping insights

 I conducted user studies, testing out various consent screen designs and revealing how users are in a state of hyper focus during log ins, often not even noticing the drastic changes we made to the consent screen, with their attention taken up by the CTA buttons.